Slashdot

 So it's a violation of the code of conduct to suggest a code of conduct may not be necessary?
 From the article I'm not seeing much about mens rights and more to do with 'neurodiversity' - though I'm aware that the support of "men's rights" is like many things, associated with nazis by the left right now (i.e. anything the populist left does not advocate).
 But assuming he was linking an article about men's rights, does advocating men's rights violate the Node.JS code of conduct?

+Of course, criticizing the CoC or suggesting it may actually be harmful or not needed is heresy and must be punished with the harshest reaction possible.
+That one is self-evident and hence does not need to be stated explicitly in the CoC.

 Which contributor is driven away?
-(Score:2)
+(Score:2, Interesting)

 Would some possible contributors be driven away if they saw that Vagg was driven away by over zeaouls SJWs?
 I know I'd rather not deal with grandstanding jerks that would reject my code submission because they can't deal with my worldview not necessarily agreeing with theirs.
 I've got better things to do with my free time.